wendiiwong/portfolio/_posts/2020-02-20-How-cpp-compiler-works.md

 When we compile the code, noticed that we get an compilation error C3861 telling that _'Add' identifier not found_, because _`Main.cpp`_ has no idea what _`Add`_ is.
 ![]({{ site.baseurl }}/images/20200220_how_compiler_works/05.PNG)

-To fix this, we can simply copy the function signature into _`Main.cpp`_, to tell the compiler that _`Add`_ is a function received two int parameters and return an int value.
+One of the way to fix this is to simply copy the function signature into _`Main.cpp`_, to tell the compiler that _`Add`_ is a function received two int parameters and return an int value.

 {% highlight cpp %}
 #include <iostream>